How to Beat Burnout in 2023 (and hopefully forever!)

 This helps prevent staring at the computer screen for 8 hours in a row which gives me anxiety.

-If you haven’t already, please make sure you don’t book back-to-back meetings, if possible.
+If you haven’t already, please make sure you don’t book back-to-back meetings, if possible, to avoid burning out.

 Each morning, I walk with my wife for 90 minutes or use the treadmill or elliptical machine at my local gym for 60-90 minutes.